alantgeo/vicmap2osm/README.md

 These outputs are described in the [Building Name](#building-name) and [Complex Name](#complex-name) sections.

-- [ ] we need to deal with addresses represented in OSM as interpolation ways.
-If there is community consensus to replace these existing interpolation ways with individual point nodes or leave the existing interpolation ways.
+Currently there are around 1,934 `addr:interpolation` ways in Victoria ([`addr:interpolation=* in "VIC, AU"`](https://overpass-turbo.eu/s/18mq)).
+Per consultation on talk-au these should be replaced with individually mapped address points.
+Existing way nodes with housenumebers will be retained where matched but the way should be deleted if both endpoints of the interpolation way match.
+The actual deletion is not handled as part of this import and would need to be address manually post-import.

+There exists interpolation ways where every individual address point is mapped, eg https://www.openstreetmap.org/way/116678304 these should be retained.

-- [ ] we need a better way to review matches where some attributes differ, potentially as a quick fix MapRoulette for tricky cases, or done as a bulk import for easy cases (eg. simply adding `addr:suburb`, `addr:state` and `addr:postcode`)
+A better way to review matches where some attributes differ, potentially as a quick fix MapRoulette for tricky cases, or done as a bulk import for easy cases (eg. simply adding `addr:suburb`, `addr:state` and `addr:postcode`) would have made this import better, but is not included.

 ### Limitations